 The TLC Program is a 6 module teaching skills program for multi-professional clinicians in healthcare.
 The 6 modules are offered as part of the Education Scholars Program curriculum as well as part of the Centre’s workshop series.
 Due to the popularity of TLC, the Centre has developed a workshop to train past TLC participants to teach the program – a capacity building approach.

 This three-day intensive program will immerse participants in timely and relevant education topics.
-This year's focus will be on "Educating for Critical Reflexivity".
+This year's focus will be on "Teaching for Transformation".
 The program has been developed and will be offered in collaboration with the Centre for Ambulatory Care Education (CACE), Women’s College Hospital.

 Registration will be required.

 This longitudinal leadership development program for health professional educators fosters academic excellence, creativity and scholarly productivity in education.
 The program builds capacity by enhancing competence in education leadership, scholarship, curriculum and teaching thus facilitating opportunities for advancement.